 The objective of the ASAP is to encourage air carrier and repair station employees to voluntarily report safety information that may be critical to identifying potential precursors to accidents.
 Under ASAP, safety issues are resolved through corrective action rather than through punishment or discipline.
-An ASAP is based on a safety partnership that includes the FAA and the certificate holder, and usually includes a third party, such as the employee's labor organization.
+An ASAP is based on a safety partnership that includes FAA and the certificate holder, and usually includes a third party, such as the employee's labor organization.

 Aviation Safety Reporting System (ASRS)